sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-create.md

 **Q**: What *insights* and *new questions* did you garner from it that you hope to also illustrate/provide for your audience?

-The proportion of rejected black/african american ballots to accepted ballots is signifcantly different from the white ballots.
+The proportion of rejected black/african american ballots to accepted ballots is significantly different from the white ballots.
+About 27% of black/african american absentee ballots were rejected, compared to 21% of white absentee ballots.
+I am curious how party afiliations play into this (if at all).

 ## Conclusion